CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

 - [ ] Red Shoes
   - [ ] DEAD: Agent has Temperance below three.
   - [ ] NOT dead: Agent has Temperance above two.
-- [ ] Spider Bud
-  - [ ] DEAD: Agent has one Prudence and performs work other than Insight.
-  - [ ] DEAD: Agent has Prudence above one and performs Insight work.
-  - [ ] NOT dead: Agent has Prudence above one and performs work other than Insight.
 - [ ] Singing Machine
   - [ ] DEAD: Qliphoth counter is zero.
   - [ ] DEAD: Agent has Fortitude above three and Temperance above two.
   - [ ] DEAD: Agent has Fortitude below four and Temperance below three.
   - [ ] DEAD: Agent has Fortitude from 57 to 64 and does not have gift.
   - [ ] NOT dead: Agent has Fortitude below four and Temperance above two.
+- [ ] Snow Queen
+  - [ ] DEAD: Agent has the Feather of Honor armor equipped.
+  - [ ] NOT dead: Agent does not have the Feather of Honor equipped.
+- [ ] Spider Bud
+  - [ ] DEAD: Agent has one Prudence and performs work other than Insight.
+  - [ ] DEAD: Agent has Prudence above one and performs Insight work.
+  - [ ] NOT dead: Agent has Prudence above one and performs work other than Insight.
 - [ ] Void Dream
   - [ ] DEAD: Agent has one Temperance.
   - [ ] NOT dead: Agent has Temperance above one.